Research indicates that 90 per cent of purchasing decisions are influenced by online reviews.

 Let’s examine how you can influence online reviews to your advantage.

-Social media is also an extremely powerful tool for customer testimonials and brand advocacy.
-According to our recent Real Estate Industry Social Media Marketing Survey, 95% of real estate businesses use social media in their marketing efforts.
-With around 17 million active users on Facebook alone, incorporating social media into your company’s interactive review process is a must.
+Social media is also a powerful tool for customer testimonials and brand advocacy.
+According to our Real Estate Industry Social Media Marketing Survey, 95% of real estate businesses use social media in their marketing efforts.
+With around 21.5 million active users on Facebook alone, incorporating social media into your company’s interactive review process can also provide additional social proof for those who are visiting your Page(s).

 Why You Absolutely (100%) Need To Put More Focus On Google Reviews… NOW!

-People enter keywords into Google such as ‘real estate agents insert_suburb‘.
-Right away, Google allows people to see a number of reviews displayed in both the search results and map results for real estate businesses in close proximity to where they’re located.
+When someone searches for ‘real estate agents in insert_suburb‘, Google shows a number of reviews displayed in both the search results and map results for real estate businesses in the area:

 These stars have been shown to increase click-through-rate (CTR) by as much as 20%.
 Which in turn, helps boost your ranking on Google search for highly competitive search terms.
 See below.